0xJamesBong/evil-twitter/evil-twitter-frontend/README.md

 ## Backend Integration

-This frontend connects to the Rust backend running on `http://localhost:3000`.
-Make sure your backend is running before testing the API functionality.
+This frontend connects to the Rust backend.
+The API URL is configured via the `NEXT_PUBLIC_API_URL` environment variable.
+For development, set it to `http://localhost:3000`.
+For production, set it to your deployed backend URL.

 ## Key Differences from Expo Version